l4e21/Combray/README.md

 `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result `palways` parses anything except EOF
-`puntil` parses into a list (using palways) until the given parser passes
+`pexcept` parses a character unless the given parser passes `puntil` parses into a list (using palways) until the given parser passes `preturn` returns t-state with a given bit of data

 ## Writing Parsers